Resources

 Resources by type of risk

-Caribbean Community Climate Change Centre – Presentation of the projects in the fight against climate change and for the conservation of the environment in the Caribbean
+Caribbean Community Climate Change Centre – Presentation of projects to combat climate change and for environmental preservation in the Caribbean

-Molokoi – Company social and solidarity accompanying companies to the ecological transition.
-Popular Articles general public on climate change, biodiversity and the ecological transition
+Molokoi – Social and solidarity enterprise supporting companies towards ecological transition.
+Popularization articles for the general public on climate change, biodiversity, and ecological transition

-Planetman against climate change – Climate action network France.
-BD for we explain on how to reduce its impact on the climate.
+Planetman against climate change – Climate Action Network France.
+Comic strip to explain everything about how to reduce one's impact on the climate.
 (French)

-CDEMA hurricanes – Information about the cyclones and preparation tips
+CDEMA hurricanes – Information on cyclones and preparation advice

-Georisques volcanoes – Definitions of volcanic eruptions, good reflexes, prepare
+Georisques volcanoes – Definitions of volcanic eruptions, the right reflexes, preparing oneself

-UWI preparation volcanic eruptions– Explanations of the link between research, monitoring and public awareness in the mitigation of risks to deal with earthquakes.
+UWI preparation volcanic eruptions– Explanations of the link between research, monitoring, and public awareness in risk mitigation to face earthquakes.

 Definition presentation of the history of the volcanoes

-CDEMA Earthquakes – Information on earthquakes and preparation tips
+CDEMA Earthquakes – Information on earthquakes and preparation advice

-Geohazards earthquake – Definitions of earthquakes, good reflexes, prepare
+Geohazards earthquake – Definitions of earthquakes, the right reflexes, preparing oneself

-UWI Earthquakes – Explanations of the link between research, monitoring and public awareness in the mitigation of risks to deal with earthquakes.
+UWI Earthquakes – Explanations of the link between research, monitoring, and public awareness in risk mitigation to face earthquakes.

-Definition presentation of the history of earthquakes in the Caribbean deouis 1600 etc
+Definition, presentation of the history of earthquakes in the Caribbean since 1600, etc.

-UWI map of earthquakes – Maps of the Caribbean showing the earthquakes of the past few months at the most recent
+UWI map of earthquakes – Maps of the Caribbean showing earthquakes from recent months to the most recent

 Earthquakes live in the Caribbean – A map and a list of earthquakes in Martinique and Guadeloupe

-Georisques floods – Definitions of floods, the good reflexes, prepare
+Georisques floods – Definitions of floods, the right reflexes, preparing oneself

-The flood – NEMO – Government of Saint Vincent and the Grenadines.
-Explanations to understand what are the floods, how to cope and protect themselves before, during, and after the disaster.
+The flood – NEMO - Government of Saint Vincent and the Grenadines.
+Explanations to understand what floods are, how to deal with them and protect oneself before, during, and after the disaster.
 (English)

-Georisques ground movement – Definitions of the ground motions, the good reflexes, prepare
+Georisques ground movement – Definitions of land movements, the right reflexes, preparing oneself

 Ground movement – NEMO – Government of Saint Vincent and the Grenadines.
-Explanations to understand what are the movements of the field, how to deal with it and protect themselves before, during and after.
+Explanations to understand what land movements are, how to deal with them and protect oneself before, during, and after.
 (English)

-UWI preparation tsunami – Explanations effects dominoes, definitions, research on tsunamis in the caribbean, preparation etc
+UWI preparation tsunami – Explanations of domino effects, definitions, research on Caribbean tsunamis, preparation, etc.

-University of Montpellier_Projet FEAT – Explanations on tsunami, evacuation plans, interactive areas and shelters for the French Antilles
+University of Montpellier_Projet FEAT – Explanations on tsunamis, interactive evacuation plans and refuge zones for the French Antilles

 Risk coastlines – Geohazards – French Government.
-Resource to understand what a tsunami, its risks, the actions necessary to protect and grants available French.
+Resource to understand what a tsunami is, its risks, the useful actions to protect oneself, and the available French subsidies.
 (French)

 Resources by territory